 Third, but not as common, are punitive damages.
 This type of damage recovery is usually reserved for cases involving the worst type of wrongdoing, such as drunk driving or intentional wrongdoing.
 Under Virginia law, punitive damages are intended to serve as additional compensation to injured victims in order to punish the wrongdoer and prevent similar conduct in the future.
 Although relatively rare in Virginia, punitive damages may be recoverable in any specific case and play a valuable role in society in deterring the worst forms of conduct.

 The Attorney You Choose Can Make A Difference

 The value of any wrongful death case depends on the evidence, and may ultimately rest in a courtroom.
-Therefore, experience and reputation is essential.
+Therefore, experience and reputation are essential.
 We've handled many wrongful death cases valued up to several million dollars.
-While most results are kept confidential, some are listed on our Case Results page.
+While most results are kept confidential, some are listed on our case results page.
 If you have further questions, contact us for a free consultation.
 We can be your advocate.